softdevteam/krun/README.md

   * `--no-pstate-check`: Do not crash out if Intel P-states are not disabled.

-  * `--hardware-reboots`: Restart physical hardware before each benchmark execution.
+## Benchmarking for reliable results

-Note that you should not collect results intended for publication with development switches turned on.
+You should not collect results intended for publication with development switches turned on.

+We also recommend that for 'real' benchmarking you turn on the `--hardware-reboots` switch to restart physical hardware before each benchmark execution.
+You will also need to ensure that Krun is restarted once the machine has rebooted.
+Depending on your OS, this might best be done by inserting a line into `/etc/rc.local` (that line should also pass in the `--hardware-reboots` switch to Krun).
+This will suppress some emails that Krun sends out.

+The `krun/etc` directory contains example `rc.local` files for some Linux distributions and OpenBSD, which go with the examples here.

 ## Unit Tests